dibyendumajumdar/ravi-compiler/docs/linear-ir.md

 <dl>
     <dt>operands[]</dt>
     <dd>The first operand is the function to be called.
     This is followed by function arguments.
-The last argument may be a `PSEUDO_RANGE`.
+The last argument may be a <code>PSEUDO_RANGE</code>.
     </dd>
     <dt>target[0]</dt>
     <dd>The register where results will be placed.
 This